 You may vary your major study in the Bachelor of Visual Arts provided that:

-- there are space and facilities available in the discipline you wish to study; and
+- there are space and facilities available in the discipline you wish to study

 - the discipline to which you wish to change is satisfied that you have appropriate skills for study in the particular discipline.
 This may be determined at an interview to discuss your work.

-Please note limited approval granted for variation of major study in the final year of the degree.
+Please note that limited approval is granted for variation of major study in the final year of the degree.

 You will need to submit to Student Administration a request to change your major study that must be approved prior to the commencement of the semester for which the variation is to be effective.